johnbayko/hicp/docs/hicp.rst

     how many columns are desired.
 Non-positive or non-integer values are ignored.
 Default is 1.

+    This is a suggestion, and can be adjusted by the user agent, e.g if height is smaller than the number of items and the user agent wants to avoid scrolling this can be increased.

 height: <integer>
   If specified, this is used by these components: